 There is not a lot of piping info prior to WWI apart from the more famous individual pipers.
 No one really collected a lot of info in a hurry, as they had no idea that the cream of Scotland's pipers would be wiped out in the Great war.
 The Sorbies escaped this by emigrating around 1910, but other members of the Stonehouse Pipe Band would have ended up under Flanders soil.

-Formed in 1899 under Pipe Major Hector McIness they grew steadily and in the pre-war years, Stonehouse pipe band were big news.
+Formed in October 1899 under Pipe Major Hector McIness they grew steadily and in the pre-war years, Stonehouse pipe band were big news.
 They are mentioned in a booklet about the famous Cowal Gathering which began in Dunoon, Argyllshire in 1894 and has now grown into one of the most spectacular Highland games festivals in the world http://www.cowalgathering.co.uk The pipe band competitions at Cowal started in 1906 with a competition for the Argyll Shield which became the World Championship.
+This was the most coveted trophy, awarded to the Grade One champions and donated to Cowal in 1901 by Princes Louise, Duchess of Argyll, the daughter of Queen Victoria.

 In 1909 Harry Lauder suggested a competition for civilian bands.
 He had been a miner and knew that many mining villages had pipe bands so the civilian contest for the Harry Lauder Shield began.
 In 1909 Stonehouse won the civilian contest and also the World Championship contest.
 They won the civilian contest again in 1910 and 1911.
 The Pipe Major during this time was Hector McInnes.
 There were always detailed reports of the Cowal Games in the Glasgow newspapers.

-Piping Times, Volume 45 No 6, a mention by Archie MacNeill,
+Also from the Piping Times, Volume 45 No 6, a mention by Archie MacNeill:

 won the world championship shortly before the First War and they made a very